Welcome to today's edition of the Rush 24-7 podcast.

 Don't misunderstand here.

-But you, you people on the left don't want any ability to find out who's doing or participating in these communications.
+But you people on the left don't want any ability to find out who's doing or participating in these communications.

 You're not consistent.

-You're all for civil liberties except when it comes to protecting the country.
+You're all for civil liberties, except when it comes to protecting the country.

 You are so fearful that some private thing that you're engaged in is going to be discovered.